fd0e/site-1/wiki/pages/getting-started.md

 # getting started

+this guide is not very thorough or complete. if you want something nicer, try [our cli for beginners article](?page=cli-for-beginners).

+---

 Welcome
 New to the command line and all this webby cowfoolery?
 You're in luck!
 Here's a basic HELLO WORLD tutorial.